Modern Slavery Act Transparency Statement

 These businesses necessarily have supply chains that are highly varied in terms of types of supply and their locations, as well as the potential risks associated with possible labour-related abuses in each supply chain.
 We therefore focus our efforts on preventing abuses in such supply chains according to the differing levels of risk.

-Our supply chain consists of over 30 active suppliers, distributors and agents around the world.
+Our supply chain consists of multiple active suppliers, distributors and agents around the world.
 This supply chain is managed by our UK Head Office.
 We develop and implement best-fit strategies for each category to deliver maximum value from the supply base in the areas of cost and risk management, sustainability, innovation, and growth.

 Our relevant practices and policies